-When thinking about diagnosing separation anxiety disorder there are a few other disorders to consider which may be the actual cause of the symptoms.
+When thinking about diagnosing separation anxiety disorder, there are a few other disorders to consider, which may be the actual cause of the symptoms.
 This concept is called a differential diagnosis.
 For social anxiety disorder, the differential diagnosis often includes other anxiety disorders.

 Generalized anxiety disorder (GAD)

-Generalized anxiety disorder involves excessive fear and worry about any number of events.
+Generalized anxiety disorder involves excessive fear and worries about any number of events.
 Amongst other things, a person with GAD may worry about an unforeseen tragic event or illness happening to a loved one.
 GAD is also linked to emotional and physical symptoms that can greatly impair daily functioning.
 If the anxiety is not limited to a separation from attachment figures, it’s possible the person has generalized anxiety disorder instead.

 Social anxiety disorder

 Social anxiety disorder is marked by an avoidance of social situations due to a fear of embarrassment, criticism, scrutiny, or mockery.
-While a person with social anxiety disorder may not want to go to work or school, a difference between this and separation anxiety disorder is that the fear is focused on rejection or humiliation rather than separation.
+While a person with social anxiety disorder may not want to go to work or school, a difference between this and separation anxiety disorder is that fear is focused on rejection or humiliation rather than separation.

 Panic disorder is an anxiety disorder that involves recurrent panic attacks and the fear of panic attacks.
 Panic attacks can happen abruptly and may involve a pounding heart, sweating, difficulty breathing, chest pain, nausea, light-headedness, numbness, fear of dying, and even a detachment from reality.
-While a person with separation anxiety disorder can experience panic attacks, a main difference is that there isn’t dread with anticipation of another panic attack to come.
+While a person with separation anxiety disorder can experience panic attacks, the main difference is that there isn’t dread with anticipation of another panic attack to come.

 A combination of issues

-A person may also have multiple disorders at once including separation anxiety disorder and another anxiety disorder, a mood disorder (e.g. depression or bipolar disorder), attention-deficit/hyperactivity disorder (ADHD), a personality disorder, or another mental health condition.
+A person may also have multiple disorders at once, including separation anxiety disorder and another anxiety disorder, a mood disorder (e.g., depression or bipolar disorder), attention-deficit/hyperactivity disorder (ADHD), a personality disorder, or another mental health condition.

-In addition, some of the symptoms in adults including being controlling, jealous, or overbearing can also overlap with signs of an abusive relationship.
+In addition, some of the symptoms in adults, including being controlling, jealous, or overbearing, can also overlap with signs of an abusive relationship.

 Severe separation anxiety

-In severe cases, separation anxiety disorder can cause major problems in functioning and combine with other disorders such as obsessive-compulsive disorder or depression, which may amplify the symptoms.
+In severe cases, separation anxiety disorder can cause major problems in functioning and combine with other disorders, such as obsessive-compulsive disorder or depression, which may amplify the symptoms.